-Dance Umbrella, in partnership with The Space, presents a new digital talk series delving into the minds of Britain’s top contemporary choreographers.
+Dance Umbrella, in partnership with The Space, presented a new digital talk series delving into the minds of Britain’s top contemporary choreographers.

-We'll find out all about their inspirations and influences on their work.
-Each artists will discuss moments of dance and movement on film that have transfixed and transformed them, as well as the defining pieces in their own back catalogues.
+We found out all about their inspirations and influences on their work.
+Each artists discussed moments of dance and movement on film that have transfixed and transformed them, as well as the defining pieces in their own back catalogues.

-Each edition will be presented by a high-profile artist from another field known personally to the choreographer and will be followed by 15 minutes of audience Q+A.
+Each edition was presented by a high-profile artist from another field known personally to the choreographer.

 Kate Prince is the artistic director of hip hop dance company ZooNation, a resident company at Sadler’s Wells.
 Her shows included Into the Hoods, which became the longest-running dance show in West End history, and Some Like It Hip Hop.